Do you have a 'Welcome Readers' article on your blog? It's ideally the first article or post you write on your business blog.

 Start with a Welcome Readers blog post!

 That's what makes the Welcome Readers blog article so effective!
 Think of the Welcome blog article as a means for you to express your blog strategy to your readers.
-It's the culimination of all of the prep work you did to ensure your business blog's success.
+It's the culmination of all of the prep work you did to ensure your business blog's success.

 Your 'Welcome Readers' blog article sets the stage for what's to come.